AdamBrouwersHarries/Gideon-Soliloquy/Thelonious/Character.md

         - Can attack twice
     Stunning strike:
         - When hitting another creature with a melee weapon attack, spend one 1 ki point to attempt a stunning strike
-        - Target must succeed on a constitution saving throw, or be stunned until the end of your next turn.
+        - Target must succeed on a constitution saving throw (against Ki save DC!), or be stunned until the end of your next turn.
     Ki-empowered strikes:
         - Unarmed strikes count as magical for the purpose of overcoming resistance + immunity to non-magical attacks & damage
     Evasion: